nodecopter/nodecopter.com/pages/2013/zurich/jan-23.md

 Join us Zurich to program flying robots the whole evening!

-We'll meet on the evening of Jan 23rd at:
+We'll meet at 5.30pm on Jan 23rd.
+There is no fixed end time.

+The event will be held at:

 ```
 Dynamo - Grosser Saal